 Another risk with used-car leasing is that it’s difficult to predict what that car will be worth when it’s, say, five years old.
 There is a great deal of variation in the five-year-old market.
 But that knowledge is necessary because your monthly payments hinge on its supposed retained value.
 If the dealer sets it too low, your payments will be higher than they need to be.
 If he or she sets it too high, it gives him or her latitude to push up the car’s initial price while offering what seem to be acceptable monthly payments.

 The best vehicles to lease, therefore, are those that hold their value very well.
 Those tend to be luxury cars, sports cars, and some SUVs.
-As a result, used-car leasing has become largely the province of a handful of luxury makes such as BMW, Lexus, and Mercedes-Benz.
+As a result, used-car leasing has become largely the province of luxury makes such as Audi, Lexus, and Mercedes-Benz.

 Assuming a lease.
 It’s not only car dealers who handle leases.
 When a private party wants to get out of a lease early, he or she might look for someone willing to take over the lease payments.
 You can find lists of offerings on the Internet, where sites found at www.swapalease.com, www.leasetrader.com, and www.leasecompare.com act as brokerages where people looking for a lease assumption can see what’s on offer.
 The original lessee will sometimes offer a cash rebate, which effectively lowers the monthly payment on the vehicle.

 The benefit of assuming a lease is that you save the up-front fees, such as a down payment and other “due at inception” fees.
 Bear in mind, though, that when you assume someone else’s lease you also assume their responsibilities.
 For in-stance, you’ll have to pay for any existing damage, “excess wear and tear,” or over-the-limit mileage charges at lease-end.

 Tips for used-car leasing